-- Pesticide handling areas, and the treatment facilities which are to be roofed over, must be bunded and meet current Environment Agency regulatory requirements. - The constructed roof must cover the concrete bunded area, plus a 1.5 metre overhang, on all sides.
-Any additional roofing required beyond this specification must be funded by the applicant. - The work may include foundations, supporting structure, roof sheeting (must be impermeable to rainwater), guttering and the installation of clean water drains. - Guttering and drains must direct roof water to a clean water drain or rainwater storage tank.
-Please see STEPS021 - Rainwater harvesting for additional options.
+- Pesticide handling areas, and the treatment facilities which are to be roofed over, must be bunded and meet current Environment Agency regulatory requirements - The constructed roof must cover the bunded area, plus a 1.5m overhang on all sides.
+Any additional roofing required beyond this specification must be fully funded by the applicant - An overhang is not required where the bunded area is fully enclosed by solid walls - The work may include foundations, supporting structure, roof sheeting (must be impermeable to rainwater), guttering and the installation of clean water drains

-- Side walls and shades can also be built with your roof.
+- Guttering and drains must direct roof water to a clean water drain or rainwater storage tank.
+Please see STEPS021 - Rainwater harvesting for additional options - Side walls and shades can also be built with your roof.
 This work would not be covered by the STEPS grant and would therefore be at your own expense.
-Any additional building must comply with any consent/permits acquired. - Your claim will be based on the erected roofed area in m2. - The foundations, support structure and roof must comply with the relevant parts of BS 5502.
+Any additional building must comply with any consent/permits acquired - Your claim will be based on the erected roofed area in m - The foundations, support structure and roof must comply with the relevant parts of BS 5502.